bbc/wraith/README.md

 **Please raise any issues with this project as a GitHub issue.**

-## Changelog - updated 2014-02-09
+## Changelog - updated 2014-04-16
-We have released Wraith as a Ruby Gem!!
-There is a new CLI to better interact with Wraith and it's commands.
+In this release we have changed the way the gallery shows the difference between images.
+A long standing request for the percentage has been fulfilled and is now showing in the same place as the pixel difference used to be.
+This release also includes some minor bug fixes that have been merged into master.

 ## License